 Covering the intersection of business and policy, and informing Michigan employers and workers on the long road back from coronavirus.
-Make sure to visit the Michigan Economic Dashboard to see key metrics that show how the state is performing.
+Our Michigan Economic Dashboard shows key metrics that show how the state is performing.

 Business leaders warn against picking a divisive fight and urge Democrats to work with Republicans to improve Michigan’s business climate.
 Data is inconclusive on how the anti-union law impacted Michigan.

 After a narrow vote, rail workers did not approve a proposed contract.
 Now — if there’s no agreement or Congress fails to intervene — a strike could begin in early December, at the height of the holiday season.

 It’s the latest Michigan site where the retail juggernaut hit ‘pause.’
 The 3.8-million-square-foot center on the former Michigan State Fairgrounds was supposed to open in July with 1,200 jobs for Detroiters.
 About 100 people work there now.